rachelschartman/Cs100Assn2/README.md

                         and turns it into a tree of Cmd and Connector classes which is then executed by calling the execute function on the root node.

 **COMPILATION**:        To compile this program and run it all you have to do is run
                         $make and then $bin/rshell from the Cs100Assn2 directory and and the program will start.

+**KNOWN BUGS**:         The terminal cannot accept arrow-key entries on a keyboard.
+                        Quoting exhibits unexpected behavior in some commands; eg the command `echo "test"` would normally output `test`;
+                        however it instead outputs `"test"` as a literal.